-Fig. 135 Operating unit for hot-water heater
+Fig. 139 Operating unit for hot-water heater

-- Display (touch screen) "Menu" button "On/Off" button
+- Display (touch screen)

+"Menu" button

+"On/Off" button

-- home position after two minutes. - Changes to the settings are saved automatically after 10 seconds.
+- > When no button is pressed, the operating unit automatically switches to home position after two minutes. - Changes to the settings are saved automatically after 10 seconds.